Verse of the Day: Isaiah 32:17

 We are living in an age where selfish ambition is the norm.
 Our culture teaches us to think of ourselves as the top priority and to put ourselves first in everything we do.
 But the Bible teaches us to be humble and not to think of ourselves as more important than others.
 True love is not selfish or self-centered.
 Love compromises, is considerate and thoughtful.
 Love puts the needs and happiness of others above our own and is more concerned with the needs of others.
 Nothing proves you love someone more than praying for them and for your relationship.

 Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you.

 In all our relationships, whether it’s with a friend, family member or spouse at some point one of us may do something to make the other angry or hurt each other’s feelings.
 We’re not perfect and we make mistakes.
 It may be something small or something really big, either way it’s how we handle these offenses that determines how the relationship will proceed.
 It takes genuine forgiveness to make a relationship work and survive.
 God has forgiven us of all our sins both big and small and He expects us to forgive others as well.

 Verse of the Day: Proverbs 3:3

 Love is kind and your kindness shows compassion to the people you love.
-Sometimes we slip into a comfortable state where we take each other for granted, not intentionally, but it happens and we no longer go out of our way to be kind.
-The Bible tells us over and over that we should be kind to one another.
-How much more should we intentionally be kind to our loved ones?
-Let’s choose to go out of our way to show kindness to the people we love.
+Often in relationships we slip into a comfortable state where we take each other for granted, not intentionally, but it happens and we no longer go out of our way to be kind.
+The Word of God tell us over and over again that we should be kind to one another even to strangers so how much more should we intentionally be kind to our loved ones?
+When we have a relationship with God we come to understand what He has done for us because He loves us so much.
+His love changes us, it makes us kinder, compassionate, caring and forgiving.
+Because God has been so kind to us let’s choose to intentionally go out of our way to show kindness to the people we love.